FarronF/limerick-council-meetings/meetings/2021/01/18-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 21st December 2020.md

 to the delay in the commencement of the Coonagh to Knockalisheen Section of this project.
 The

-community of Moyross in particular are frustrated at the thirteen year wait for the project.--- 10
+community of Moyross in particular are frustrated at the thirteen year wait for the project.
+---
+10

 In seconding the motion, Councillor Benson outlined the importance of this project to the